HopelessProgrammingInterns/pt-training/lists/README.md

 This is the training area for lists.
 In lists.c, you may implement a [doubly-linked list](http://www.wikiwand.com/en/Doubly_linked_list) based on the interface defined in `list.h`.

+The header files contain comments outlining the data structures and functions a bit closer.

 There's also an interface for a C++ STL-vector type list, which uses an array that is resized as needed instead of linking to the next element every time.
 To test your implementation, open `test.c` and change `USE_VECTOR` at the very top to:
 ```
 #define USE_VECTOR 1